-- 8.39 As a Local Service Village (Category 2) the Core Strategy states that the settlement should seek to provide up to about 84 additional dwellings over the plan period 2011-2031.
+- 8.36 As a Local Service Village (Category 2) the Core Strategy states that the settlement should seek to provide up to about 84 additional dwellings over the plan period 2011-2031.
 Of this total planning permission has already been granted for 63 dwellings within the Built-up Area Boundary leaving a net balance of up to about 21 dwellings.
 The local housing needs survey prepared by WRCC identified a requirement for 24 additional dwellings.
-The Framework states that in rural areas planning policies and decisions should be responsive to local circumstances and support housing developments that reflect local needs. - 8.40 The neighbourhood plan has not made a specific allocation of land for residential development to accommodate the outstanding requirement, in part because of the aforementioned constraints to development.
+The Framework states that in rural areas planning policies and decisions should be responsive to local circumstances and support housing developments that reflect local needs. - 8.37 The neighbourhood plan has not made a specific allocation of land for residential development to accommodate the outstanding requirement, in part because of the aforementioned constraints to development.
 However Policy 1 states that residential development within the village will be supported provided that it meets certain criteria.
 This approach supplements the adopted policies in the Core Strategy.
 The neighbourhood plan does not therefore seek to stop further residential development but influence its location, type and character.
-It recognises that limited small-scale housing can occur to contribute towards the identified housing need subject to this criteria being met. - 8.41 For instance any proposal for residential development must be located within the defined Built-up Area Boundary.
+It recognises that limited small-scale housing can occur to contribute towards the identified housing need subject to this criteria being met.

+- 8.38 For instance any proposal for residential development unless it is for the purposes identified in national and local policy including self-build and custom build must be located within the defined Built-up Area Boundary.
 The aim is to avoid incursions into the surrounding open countryside and to protect the setting of the settlement and its important gaps and open spaces.
 It also needs to have regard to the findings of the character area assessment and be suitable in terms of design, scale and materials.
-In addition any proposal should be mindful of the findings of the latest local housing needs survey. - 8.42 Policy 1 sets out the criteria against which any proposal for housing development will be assessed.
+In addition any proposal should be mindful of the findings of the latest local housing needs survey. - 8.39 Policy 1 sets out the criteria against which any proposal for housing development will be assessed.